Joey Slye: 2023 season

+In Week 8, Slye set a Commanders franchise record for the longest field goal made at 61 yards against the Philadelphia Eagles.
+He finished the 2023 season converting 19 of 24 field goal attempts and 32 of 35 extra point attempts.
+The Commanders chose not to re-sign Slye after three seasons.
+During his tenure with the team, he made 56 of 66 field goals (84.8%), and 65 of 73 extra points (89.0%).

 Jacksonville Jaguars

 On March 18, 2024, Slye signed a one-year deal with the Jacksonville Jaguars.
 On April 30, he was released after they selected Cam Little in the NFL draft.

 New England Patriots

 On May 2, 2024, Slye signed a one-year deal with the New England Patriots.
 During preseason, Slye beat out incumbent kicker Chad Ryland, who was released at the final roster cutdown.
 During Week 4, Slye set a Patriots franchise record of the longest field goal made at 63 yards also setting a new career high.
 He finished the 2024 season converting 26 of 33 field goal attempts and 25 of 26 extra point attempts.